 Life Together Covenant

-Taylor University is a community of Christians intentionally joined together for academic progress, personal development and spiritual growth.
-We are a "Christ-centered educational institution, and an evangelical, interdenominational covenant community committed to advancing life-long learning and ministering the redemptive love of Jesus Christ to a world in need."1 Together we seek to honor Him by integrating biblical faith and learning while our hearts and lives embrace the process of maturing in Christ.
+Taylor University is a community of Christians intentionally joined together for academic progress, personal development, and spiritual growth.
+The mission of Taylor University is to develop servant leaders marked with a passion to minister Christ's redemptive love and truth to a world in need.
+1 Together we seek to honor Him by integrating biblical faith and learning while our hearts and lives embrace the process of maturing in Christ.

 The Taylor community consists of those who, in furtherance of our mission, are living together in intentional, voluntary fellowship, aware that we are called to live our lives before a watching world.
-Although primarily centered on the Upland and Fort Wayne campuses, this community is not defined by geography, but rather by active engagement in the Taylor educational mission.
+Although primarily centered on the Upland campus, this community is not defined by geography, but rather by active engagement in the Taylor educational mission.

 The Life Together Covenant (LTC) identifies the expectations for living in community as we seek to fulfill our mission.
 It is impossible to create a community with expectations totally acceptable to every member.
 Nevertheless, certain responsibilities and expectations must be specified to assure orderly community life.
 When individuals join the Taylor community, they freely and willingly choose to take upon themselves the responsibilities and expectations outlined in this covenant.
 The University Expectations are not intended to measure spirituality or to promote legalism.
 Nevertheless, Galatians 5:13-14 reminds us that while we were called to be free, our freedom is best used when we serve one another in love.
 (Romans 14:1-23; 1 Corinthians 8:1-13, 10:23-33)